MicrosoftDocs/learn/learn-pr/azure/migrate-java-app-azure-app-service/includes/exercise-deploy-app-container.md

 ## **Deploy the application**

-Once the deployment configuration for the application is saved, the tool will generate the Kubernetes deployment YAML file for the application.
+Once the deployment configuration for the application is saved, the tool will generate deployment file for the application.
 The file will be created based on the inputs specified in the deployment specification steps.

 1. Click **Review** to review the deployment specifications for the application.
 2. Select the application to deploy.